Updated on May 21st, 2020 by Bob Ciura

 This was a significant concern several years ago.
 In 2014, China initiated an anti-corruption regulatory crackdown, which greatly reduced the gaming activity in the area.
 Fortunately for the casinos, the downturn lasted for approximately two years and gaming activity in Macau recovered thereafter.
 Then the gaming activity in Macau faced another headwind, namely the trade war between the U.S. and China.

 This headwind lasted for only about a year but now Macau is facing its strongest challenge ever, the outbreak of coronavirus, which has caused a huge hit in the gaming business.
-Casinos were shut down for two weeks due to the virus.
-About half of the tables have returned to service but gaming activity remains depressed.
+Casinos were shut down for an extended period due to the coronavirus.
+Visa restrictions have also added to the decline in gaming activity in Macau.

-Gross gaming revenue in the area plunged 87.8% in February and is expected to drop by 75%-80% in March over last year’s period.
+As a result, gross gaming revenue in Macau plunged 96.8% in April.
+Gross gaming revenue in Macau has declined 68.7% year-to-date, with analysts expecting a 40%-60% drop for 2020.
 The high sensitivity of casino stocks to all the developments related to China and their pronounced cyclicality means that investors should pick casino stocks carefully.

 Source: Investor Presentation

-Moreover, the company has been caught off guard, with net debt of nearly $10 billion, which is nearly twice as much as the current market cap of the stock.
+Moreover, the company has been caught off guard, with net debt of nearly $10 billion, which is greater than the $9.5 billion current market cap of the stock.
 Therefore, the stock is carrying an increased amount of risk right now due to its high level of debt.

 However, we believe that the coronavirus crisis will not last beyond this year and we view the long-term growth prospects of the company as intact.
-We still expect Wynn Resorts to earn approximately $7.00 per share by 2025 for a 14.9% average annual growth rate.
+We expect 4% annual EPS growth through 2025.
+Using the company’s current assets, return on assets of 5.6% over the last decade and share count, we believe Wynn Resorts has earnings power of $1.79.
+We will use this figure to calculate fair value and projected return.

-Due to its 59% plunge in the last month, the stock is currently trading for a price-to-earnings ratio of 16.0, which is much lower than its historical average of 30.1.
-However, the stock has traded at abnormally high ratios in certain years over the past decade, due to the temporary collapse of its earnings in those years.
-Overall, we assume a fair earnings multiple of 18.0 for Wynn Resorts.
+Based off of the earnings power estimate for 2020, the stock is currently trading at a P/E ratio of 47, which is higher than its historical average of 30.1.
+However, the stock traded at abnormally high P/E ratios in some years due to depressed earnings in those years.

 MGM Resorts owns and operates casinos, hotels and conference halls in the U.S. and China.
 It generates 81% of its revenues in the domestic market and 19% in Macau.
 The company has by far the least exposure to Macau in this group of stocks.
 As a result, it suffered much less than its peers from the trade war between the U.S. and China and the protests of people in Macau a few months ago.